loganjhennessy/rent-right-searcher/README.md

-# Rent Right Scraper
+# Rent Right Searcher

-Rent right scraper is a Kubernetes CronJob and Deployment that work together to get the data necessary for Rent Right.
+Rent right searcher is a Kubernetes CronJob written in Python that finds rental listings to scrape.

 The CronJob runs on a regular schedule, publishing jobs to a PubSub topic.
-The Deployment listens on a subscription to that topic and performs a scraping job for each message, placing the data in Google Datastore, where it can be used by downstream applications.
+Downstream, another micro-service listens on a subscription to the PubSub topic and does the scraping.